 Schedulers and dispatchers must be proficient in using all of the scheduling features of the Trapeze system.
 For schedulers, this must include features related to managing the run structure, managing subscription trips, managing the "unscheduled trip" list, using the batching features, and running "exception" reports to check the workability of scheduled.
 For dispatchers, this must include using the "dispatch" screen to efficiently manage all runs, the dispatch notes feature, trip coding features, and use of the AVL system to check on vehicle locations.
-Scheduler and dispatcher training must include specific instruction on how to ensure that negotiated pick-up times are protected throughout the scheduling and dispatchers also shall be trained to proficiently handle all types of accidents and incidents and must have a full knowledge of Connexion JTA accident and incident policies and procedures.
+Scheduler and dispatcher training must include specific instruction on how to ensure that negotiated pick-up times are protected throughout the scheduling and dispatching process and on procedures for contacting riders if scheduled times need to be negotiated.
+Dispatchers also shall be trained to proficiently handle all types of accidents and incidents and must have a full knowledge of Connexion JTA accident and incident policies and procedures.